-A booming year in rural broadband for New Zealand’s largest WISP
+A booming year in rural broadband for the region’s largest WISP

-With 2019 coming to an end, Lightwire has confirmed its status as New Zealand’s largest WISP, after a booming year has seen the rural broadband company provide fast reliable broadband to more than 6,300 households throughout Waikato and Bay of Plenty.
+With 2019 coming to an end, Lightwire has confirmed its status as Waikato and Bay of Plenty’s largest WISP, after a booming year has seen the rural broadband company provide fast reliable broadband to more than 6,300 households throughout the regions.

 Since the start of the year, Lightwire has welcomed 724 new customers and completed 1,099 new installs, increasing customer numbers to 6,300+ – a massive achievement, says Mike Cook, Head of Rural at Lightwire.